codedragon/Puppy_career_talk/slides.md

-## Imposter Syndrome
+# Imposter Syndrome

 # How to overcome:
 * knowledge is power<!-- .element: class="fragment" data-fragment-index="1" -->
-* highly prevalent, can affects anyone, not just women/minorities<!-- .element: class="fragment" data-fragment-index="2" -->
+* highly prevalent, can affect anyone, not just women/minorities<!-- .element: class="fragment" data-fragment-index="2" -->
 * talk about it, chances are you have friends you have dealt with this<!-- .element: class="fragment" data-fragment-index="3" -->
 * make a list of accomplishments, positive feedback and success stories<!-- .element: class="fragment" data-fragment-index="4" -->